synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

 ## The Go Code

-This example assumes you have the `Authenticator` interface and the `firebaseAuthenticator` implementation we previously discussed.
+This example assumes you have an `Authenticator` interface with a `ValidateToken` method.

 ```go
 package middleware